samersonal/TAMIDS-Assessment/README.md

 ## NOTE:

-This code is adjusted to contain upto 100 only scholar where all required fields are available due to computation contraints.
+This code is adjusted to contain upto 100 scholars whose all required fields are available(*due to computation contraints).